dflib/dflib/README.md

 </dependency>
 ```

-Create a DataFrame and do some transformations:
+Create a DataFrame and do some common operations:

 ```java
 // creation